BBC Knowledge

-BBC Knowledge was a British television channel owned by the BBC and launched on 1 June 1999, which broadcast documentary, cultural, and educational programmes.
+BBC Knowledge was a short-lived television channel in the United Kingdom.
+It is owned by the BBC and launched on 1 June 1999, which broadcast documentary, cultural, and educational programmes.
 It was shut down permanently on 2 March 2002, and replaced by BBC Four.

 History

 Background

 The BBC had wanted to expand into the digital television market for a number of years, as their Director-General Sir John Birt said, "The BBC has always been a pioneer of technology".
 Originally, this was by their association with Flextech, which spawned the UKTV network.
 Both companies had different ideas on how the new channels should be run: the BBC wanted the channels branded as BBC channels, but Flextech wanted the channels to contain advertising.
 The BBC refused, stating that no domestic BBC channel should carry advertising.

 In the end, a compromise was made: Two of the channels would launch as BBC channels: BBC Showcase (which later became BBC Choice), and the then-called BBC Learning, with the remainder of the channels being launched as the UKTV network, intended to be BBC in all but name.
 Prior to the launch, the channel changed name from BBC Learning to BBC Knowledge.